dramthen/loowiki/content/Legends of Old Wiki/Combat/Item Effects.md

 	- Amelioration
 		- Chance when hit to store a small amount of health
 	- Anger
-		- Chance when hit to retaliate with Fire Damage
+		- Chance when hit to retaliate with Fire Damage equal to twice your Strength
 	- Stormdrinker
 		- Chance on attack to deal Lightning Damage equal to twice your Intelligence
 	- Magebane